Global target for pesticide reduction unnecessary: India’s environment minister at COP15 | Headlines

 A numerical global target for pesticide reduction in the agriculture sector is unnecessary and must be left for countries to decide, India has said at the UN biodiversity conference here in Canada.

-Speaking during a high-level segment of the 15th Conference of Parties (COP15) to the Convention on Biological Diversity (CBD), Union Environment Minister Bhupender Yadav said that the agriculture sector in India, like other developing countries, is the source of "life, livelihoods, and culture for hundreds of millions," and support to it cannot be targeted for elimination.
+India also supported subsidies for the agriculture sector.
+Currently, more than 40 per cent of India's total workforce is employed in agriculture, according to the World Bank data released till 2019.

-Currently, more than 40 percent of India's total workforce is employed in agriculture, according to the World Bank data released till 2019.
+Speaking during a high-level segment of the 15th Conference of Parties (COP15) to the Convention on Biological Diversity (CBD), Union Environment Minister Bhupender Yadav said that the agriculture sector in India, like other developing countries, is the source of "life, livelihoods, and culture for hundreds of millions''.

 "While they are being rationalised, biodiversity must be promoted through positive investment," he said.